-|Aktivitets nivå :||Aktivitetsferie - Fotturer - Kultur & Tema reiser (standard) - Reiser for ungdom - Villmarks opplevelser|
+|Aktivitets nivå :||Flere aktiviteter - Fotturer - Kultur & Tema reiser (standard) - Reiser for ungdom - Villmarks opplevelser|

-Leaving the village of M'dint, where the olives are still pressed in the traditional way, we cross two cols slowly weaving our way up the valley.
-The villagers are very friendly and if you are lucky you may get invited in to try some local mint tea and delicacies.We pass through ancient olive plantations and admire the irrigation channels before resting for a picnic lunch under the shady trees.
-Be sure to hunt out the small river for a soothing foot dip!
-We work our way up the last pass of Tizgue for a steady uphill push, well worth it as we are rewarded with views of our entire trekking route.
-Our camp rests next to ancient argan trees and there is a natural series of rock pools where we can enjoy a swim and a wash to the sun setting.
+Leaving the village of M'dint, we cross two cols, slowly weaving our way up the valley.
+The villagers are very friendly and if we are lucky we may get invited in to try some mint tea and local delicacies.
+Passing through ancient olive plantations we admire the irrigation channels before resting for a picnic lunch under the shady trees.
+Be sure to hunt out the small river for a soothing paddle!
+We work our way up the last pass of Tizgue for a steady uphill push, well worth it as we are rewarded with views of our entire route.
+Our campsite rests next to ancient argan trees and there is a natural series of rock pools where we can enjoy a swim and a wash as the sun sets. *Full-service Camping*

-19 breakfasts, 5 lunches, 5 dinners included.
 Moroccan food is generally speaking, excellent.
 At the beginning and the end of the trek there will be the opportunity to eat in restaurants where meals are reasonably priced - kebab and bread cost only about £4 (approx. US$6.50).
-In main towns it is possible to find very good French and Moroccan restaurants where a meal and French wine will cost anything from £20 (approx. US$30) upwards.
+In main towns it is possible to find very good French and Moroccan restaurants where a meal with wine will cost anything from £20 (approx. US$30) upwards.
 On the trek all of the food is provided.
 Breakfast is likely to consist of bread with jam and other condiments as well as tea and coffee.
-Lunchtime and dinner usually sees a variety of dishes served that include seasonal fruit and vegetables as well as some meat and tinned fish and various rice and bean dishes.
-The chioce tends to be large so there is usually something for everyone.
+Lunch and dinner usually sees a variety of dishes served that include seasonal fruit and vegetables as well as some meat and tinned fish as well as various rice and bean dishes.
+The choice tends to be large so there is usually something for everyone.
 It is certainly not limited to cous cous and tagine and is often commented as a highlight of the trip!
 Vegetarians can be catered for and there is usually a variety of bean/pulse dishes as well as omelettes and vegetables.
 Please note that if you have any special dietary requirements you should inform the Exodus Office prior to the trip.
 If you have a specific medical/dietary need (i.e. coeliac or vegan) you may find it helpful to bring some items of food with you from home.
 Bottled water can be purchased at the beginning of the trip and the team will store this for you throughout the trek, please note however that recycling is not fully established in Morocco so plastic bottles are increasingly a waste problem.
-Alternatively there will also be fresh water from local springs available every morning to fill your water bottles up with.
+Alternatively there will also be fresh water from local springs available every morning to fill your water bottles up.
 This will need to be purified so please bring your own purification tablets and purify for 2 hours or as instructed on the packet.
 This is a popular choice to avoid purchasing plastic bottles.